chinamike65/hugo-tuolesi/content/book5/book5en.md

 Let's see if this teacup is "one", "one" means no other ingredients.

-But the teacup is composed of the elements of earth, water, fire and wind, including earth, water, fire, and wind.
+But the teacup is composed of the elements of earth, water, fire and wind.

 If there is no land, it will not be so strong, and it will not be hard; if there is no wind, it will not be able to be held.
 Lightness is the attribute of wind.